 A number of religious business owners, including Hobby Lobby and our client Conestoga Wood Specialties, challenged the mandate and won at the U.S. Supreme Court in 2014.
 March for Life also filed a lawsuit against the mandate in 2014 and won in 2015.

 In May 2016, the Supreme Court dealt another blow to the mandate in Zubik v.
 Burwell, which involved five Christian colleges and many other religious groups, including the Little Sisters of the Poor.
 The Court sent these cases back to the lower courts, asking HHS to come to a resolution that did not burden the religious organizations.

-In 2017, the Trump Administration issued new HHS rules, freeing a number of nonprofits from the abortion-pill mandate and paving the way for many of the pending lawsuits to finally be resolved (as many have been since).
+In 2017, the Trump Administration issued new HHS rules, freeing a number of nonprofits with moral or religious objections from the abortion-pill mandate and paving the way for many of the pending lawsuits to finally be resolved (as many have been since).

 But it didn’t end there.